 4 things to consider before buying a longarm quilting machine

-Quilters are re-discovering the joy of stitching their quilts from start to finish, taking control over the entire creative process.
 Unfortunately, pushing a queen-size quilt through a small sewing machine throat can be tedious.
-If you like to machine quilt your projects, but are tired of fighting the space limitations of your domestic sewing machine, it may be time to consider adding a longarm quilting machine to your studio.
+If you like to machine-quilt your projects, but are tired of fighting the space limitations of your domestic sewing machine, it may be time to consider adding a longarm quilting machine to your studio.

-The sewing head size that you choose will affect the “quiltable space” you have.
+The head size that you for your machine choose will affect the “quiltable space” you have.
 For example, mid-arm quilting machines with throat spaces of 18″ or less may limit your quilting space.
 Take the table’s design into account to determine the actual space you’ll have to sew.
 Machines with 20″–26″ of throat space allow room for larger blocks, wider borders, and medallion quilts.

-Since I quilt for other people, I purchased my longarm with a 12-foot table so that I could quilt king-size quilts.
+Many quilters who quilt for other people end up with a longarm quilting machine with a 12-foot table so that they can quilt king-size quilts.
 However, if you don’t anticipate making quilts that large, a 10-foot table will easily handle queen-sized projects.

 The table’s design is even more important to your decision.
 It determines how much quilting space you are able to maintain as you progress through your project.
 Your quilt sandwich accumulates on a single bar commonly called a pick-up roller situated inside the sewing head throat.

 On three-bar table designs, your quilt gets larger and larger on this pick-up roller, and begins to fill the usable space.
 You may find that your design choices are limited to small-scale pantographs or split motifs where you only quilt half of a block before advancing your quilt.